Skip to main content

 1. Tags (Default Method)

-By default, every commit appearing in a tagged branch is considered released.
+By default, every commit that appears in a tagged branch is considered released.

-- If your organization uses tags for multiple purposes, you can configure a regular expression (regex) to filter tag names by prefix/suffix to ensure only relevant tags are treated as release indicators.
+• If your organization uses tags for multiple purposes, you can configure a regular expression (regex) to filter tag names by prefix or suffix so that only relevant tags are treated as release indicators.

 2. Pull Requests to a Dedicated Branch (Default Alternative)

-- If your organization uses dedicated branches for releases and merges changes via PRs, enable the option:
+• If your organization uses dedicated branches for releases and merges changes via pull requests, enable:

 3. Merges to a Dedicated Branch

-This method is for organizations that merge directly into dedicated release branches without using PRs.
+This method is intended for organizations that merge directly into dedicated release branches without using pull requests.

-For organizations that rely on CI/CD pipelines for release management, LinearB offers release detection via the Release API.
+For organizations that rely on CI/CD pipelines for release management, LinearB supports release detection via the Deployment API.

-- Your CI/CD system can trigger release events using the LinearB Release API.
+• Your CI/CD system can trigger release events using the LinearB Deployment API .

-- Supports multi-stage release detection to track different stages of deployment.
+• Supports multi-stage release detection to track different deployment stages.

-- This feature is available on Enterprise plans.
-Contact your LinearB account manager for assistance with implementation.
+• Available on Enterprise plans.
+Contact your LinearB account manager for implementation assistance.

 Global Release Detection